UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Example_Jobscripts.md

 # Replace "<your_UCL_id>" with your UCL user ID :)
 #$ -wd /hpchome/<your_UCL_id>.IDHS.UCL.AC.UK/output

-# Automate transfer of output to Scratch from $TMPDIR.
-#Local2Scratch

-# 10. Loop through the IDs covered by this stride and run the application if
+# Loop through the IDs covered by this stride and run the application if
 # the input file exists.
 (This is because the last stride may not have that
 # many inputs available).
 Or you can leave out the check and get an error.
 for (( i=$SGE_TASK_ID; i<$SGE_TASK_ID+10; i++ ))